standard-things/esm/WHY_NEST_IMPORTS.md

 that just happens to allow for more efficient bundle splitting: [`async` functions](https://tc39.github.io/ecmascript-asyncawait/).**

-The difference between an `async` function and a normal function is that an `async` function always returns a `Promise`, so callers of the `async` function must be prepared to tolerate a delay before the function produces its result.
+The key difference between an `async` function and a normal function is that an `async` function always returns a `Promise`, so callers of the `async` function must be prepared to tolerate a delay before the function produces its result.
 This delay is exactly what the runtime module system needs to guarantee that any modules imported by the `async` function are available (but not yet evaluated) before the `async` function begins execution.

 This tiny window of freedom allows smart bundling tools to produce multiple smaller bundles.
 Specifically, any modules that are imported only